 This is a no brainer and hopefully everyone is taking their own reusable water bottle with them just about everywhere they go by now.
 Yes, you’ll need to drink it dry before going through security if you’re flying, but there are free refill stations in just about every airport these days so go for gold on these and get nice and hydrated before even stepping on to the plane.

 If you’re headed to a developing country where you can’t drink the tap water then you can up the ante with a water bottle that has an in-built purifying system.
-We like the Lifesaver Liberty as you can fill it up and then purify the water as you need it, but the Lifestraw is also a solid option.
+We like the Lifesaver Liberty as you can fill it up and then purify the water as you need it, but the Lifestraw is also a good option.
 If you’re going away for more than a week or two, this is a solid investment for the planet (and your wallet).